-The low fertility rate in Lithuania is regarded as a threat to the national security.
+The low fertility rate in Lithuania is regarded as a threat to national security.
+Therefore demographic research was included among the tasks of the National Research Programme Social Challenges to the National Security by the Research Council of Lithuania.
+In the framework of this programme in 2010-2013 several research projects were completed or are being implemented, for example, Gender inequality, public policy and the future of fertility in Lithuania and Fertility and family changes: factors, consequences, and possibilities to increase fertility.is regarded as a threat to national security.
 Therefore demographic research was included among the tasks of the National Research Programme Social Challenges to the National Security by the Research Council of Lithuania.
 In the framework of this programme in 2010-2013 several research projects were completed or are being implemented, for example, Gender inequality, public policy and the future of fertility in Lithuania and Fertility and family changes: factors, consequences, and possibilities to increase fertility.